atom/atom/docs/your-first-package.md

 Let's take a look at creating your first package.

-To get started, hit `cmd-p`, and start typing "Package Generator" to generate a package.
+To get started, hit `cmd-p`, and start typing "Generate Package" to generate a package.
 Once you select the "Generate Package" command, it'll ask you for a name for your new package.
 Let's call ours _changer_.